 While other states are more lenient on various weapons that can be used to hunt and ultimately kill wild pigs.
 California is fairly strict.
 Spears, knives and other methods not specified in Sections 353 and 354 of the hunting regulations are not allowed for hunting wild pigs in California.

-1. Use hog calls to lure them
+Use hog calls to lure them

 Wild pigs are aggressive and don’t walk away from a fight.
 Although this is dangerous when hunting, it means that they will certainly respond to a hog call.
-Therefore, once you locate one that is perfect for hunting, make that call.
+Therefore, once you locate that one pig that is perfect for hunting, make that call.
 Even if it is hiding among bedding nests and thickets, it will come out to greet the caller.

 A mature hog can attain a weight of 400 pounds.
 This means that it can attack you even after you have shot it.
 Therefore, you have to make sure that your shot lands in the heart and a single bullet cannot bring down a hog.
 When going hog hunting, carry a high-powered rifle that dispenses multiple shots, to protect yourself from a tough and aggressive hog.
 That's why AR-10 rifles with .308 ammunition are popular for hunting wild boar despite being heavier than the more popular AR-15 which is clearly one of the most popular weapons for hunting deer.